retrotheft/dnd-master/README.md

 ```

 This allows you to dynamically update your ghost image, and without the ghost and validate middlewares needing to talk to each other at all!

+## Mobile Support

+From v1.0.2, there's a **touch** middleware included for mobile support.
+I've not developed for mobile before so there are probably edge cases (multi-touch, scrolling etc.) that need to be addressed.
+Please let me know if you run into issues!